On this page

 Key takeaways

-Whatever the trigger, understanding what panic attacks are, and how to manage them, is an important step in dealing with your mental wellbeing.
+Understanding what panic attacks are and how we can learn to manage them, is an important step in improving mental wellbeing and overall good health.

 What is a panic attack?

-According to psychologist Dr Sasha Lynn, “A panic attack is an intense surge of fear or discomfort, which reaches a peak within 10 minutes, and involves a number of physical and emotional symptoms.”
+“A panic attack is an intense surge of fear or discomfort, which reaches a peak within 10 minutes, and involves a number of physical and emotional symptoms,” says psychologist Dr Sasha Lynn.

 - increased heartrate